Ann Arbor Art Fair

 With three separate, independently juried, yet linked fairs that are spread throughout the city, the mission of the logo was to represent each individual fair while still reading as a whole.

 Professors, administrators and students dressed uniformly in black with paper "ART" signs pinned to our chests.
 We marched in military fashion from the Diag to Regents Plaza, ending at the Museum of Art.
-There, a fellow student with a huge replica X-Acto knife symbolically "cut" 25% of us.
+There, a senior student with a huge replica X-Acto knife symbolically "cut" 25% of us.
 The unfortunate demonstrators who were tapped on the shoulder with the dreaded knife fell to their knees, dramatically illustrating how deep the proposed cuts would be.
-At the end, we unfurled a banner that read "Support the School of Art."
+At the end, we unfurled a banner that simply read "Support the School of Art."

 Back to Top